t8js/react-router/README.md

 ## Routing middleware

-The Routescape's hooks `useNavigationStart()` and `useNavigationComplete()` define routing *middleware*, that is intermediate actions to be done before and after the route navigation occurs:
+The `useNavigationStart()` and `useNavigationComplete()` hooks define routing *middleware*, that is intermediate actions to be done before and after the route navigation occurs:

 ```jsx
 import {useNavigationComplete, useNavigationStart} from '@t8/react-router';